kaitlynnpham/Context-Module-Bug-Tracker/README.md

-# Forge Hello World
+#Jira Issue Context Bug Tracker

 This project contains a Forge app written in Javascript that displays a dynamic table of related bug tickets in a Jira issue context panel.
 It displays a `Create Bug Ticket` button that will open a modal for users to type in a summary.
 After submitting, it will open the newly created ticket in a new tab and display the ticket in the table.

+This project is an updated version of the `Jira Bug Tracker`.
+This replaces the jira issue panel since users would have to click on `Apps' each time to display this app.
+By using an Issue Context, this will always be displayed on the right panel of an issue.
+Users can click the dropdown once to keep this app open on all tickets.

+The primary goal of this app is to streamline bug tracking while preventing clutter on the main project board.
+Previously, the quality analysis team documented fixes by leaving comments on existing tickets.
+By creating dedicated bug tickets instead, the team can more accurately represent workload.
+Additionally, Jira automation does not support rich text editor for the description fields to create automated tickets.
+This app simplifies the process by opening a modal for users to create a ticket.
+Users simply type in a new ticket summary and it will automatically open the created ticket in a new tab.
+This is a limitation of using Jira automations and has been solved with this custom Forge app.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.